realm/realm-lua-bootcamp/README.md

             schema = { TeamSchema, TaskSchema },
             sync = {
                 user = user,
-                -- Add the team's name as the partition value.
-We will soon create -- a new team called "Lua Sync" that we want to sync to this realm.
-                -- The value must be the raw Extended JSON string in order to be -- compatible with MongoDB documents.
-(Manually add `"`.) partitionValue = "\"Lua Sync\""
+                -- To sync all objects belonging to a team called "Lua Sync" -- (i.e. all objects with the "_partition" field set to "Lua -- Sync"), we add it as the partition value.
+(We will soon -- create a team with this name.)
+The value must be the raw -- Extended JSON string in order to be compatible with documents -- stored in MongoDB Atlas.
+(Manually add `"` around the string.) partitionValue = "\"Lua Sync\""
             }
         })